Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Public Service Announcement: Edge Browser

-Why does the Microsoft Edge browser start automatically and run in the background, and why can’t I kill it when I ctrl+alt+del?
+Why does Microsoft Edge start automatically and keep running in the background, and why can’t I kill it with Ctrl + Alt + Del?
 If you’ve asked yourself this, you’re not alone.
-It turns out Edge starts up when you log in and it keeps running in the background.
-Here is the fix:
+Edge launches at login and sticks around.
+Here’s the fix:

 Prevent Microsoft Edge from starting or running in the background.
 Sneaky browser.